asoulet/c3m/README.md

 ## Results

 The [result directory](https://github.com/asoulet/c3m/tree/master/results) provides the execution of C3M on 4 SPARQL endpoints: DBpedia, YAGO, BNF, EUROPEANA.
 The results are given in CSV and TTL format.
 The file `c3mOntology.owl` presents the ontology used in TTL files (which is useful for publishing results).
 Note that c3m only outputs the constraints in CSV format.

+Note that all the results are computed in June 2019.